mike-d-davydov/jpwise/README.md

 Library derives some ("core") code from "jWise" library (https://code.google.com/archive/p/jwise/downloads), though somewhat refactored and matched to the needs of this project.

-Some comments are still in Russian and ned to be updated.
+Some comments are still in Russian and need to be updated.